alan-turing-institute/data-classification-app/docs/ethical-approval/ethics_app.md

 For avoidance of any doubt, in these cases, we will request confirmation from each data provider that they are content with consideration of data and metadata for evaluation of future information governance approaches, and, if not, we will for that domain, consider only generic 'typical data in the field' rather than evaluating the particular dataset.

 We will collect data from a range of users about app functionality and design.
 This will involve recording the personal data required to link feedback to individuals for further follow up, but we will acquire explicit consent for this and keep the personal information collected to the minimum required (name and email address).
+The consent form we share with users providing details on what data we gather and how we use it is attached.
 We will complete the Turing's data protection assessment process for this data.